Manuv46/Biblioteca/README.md

 ## API RENTAL
-- `localhost:3000/api/rental` to see info of all renatls
+- `localhost:3000/api/rental` to see info of all renatls;

 - `localhost:3000/api/newrental` to add a new rental add on the body add:
    ```